kzefram/Daily-Schedule/README.md

 ## Usage

-The purpose of this website is to help potential employers see the work of have completed and currently working on.

-In this site, I have utilized the knowledge I have learned through my studies.
-In this project: HTML, CSS and JavaScript.
+The purpose of this application is to show how I can use HTML, CSS, JS and etc. This is an application where you can put what you have going on for the day.

 ## Credits

 - Karen Bourgeois,
 - UNB/Edx,
 - https://www.joshwcomeau.com/css/custom-css-reset/
-- GeeksforGeeks

 ## Badges